dbajuliano/postgres-dba-scripts/README.md

 ---------------------
 Connection credentials are stored on [.pgpass](https://www.postgresql.org/docs/11/libpq-pgpass.html) file and should be auto-read

-If this script is executed more than once a day will cause conflict due to multiple archive files on pg_archivecleanup

 Cron syntax:
 ```
 mm hh dd month weekday /path/to/script.sh hostname port username